raoul632/memonize_javascript/readme.md

-# This is a Memonize Game
+# This is a memorizing Game

-Did you successful retrieve the planete in less than 20 Fail
+Did you successful retrieve the planet in less than 20 Fail

 ## Installation